 Could you please help me with a problem I have created on my golf trolley.
 I connected the battery the wrong way round .
 It blew the fuse which I replaced but everything is now dead.
 Clearly I have blown something more.?

 Is this liable to be the controller and could it have damaged anything else.

 BATTERY TERMINALS CONNECTED WRONG WAY ROUND

-Having come across this once before although it was a few years back and difficult to remember exactly what got damaged.
-I believe both, the controller which took the hit on this one but it also took out the handle circuit board and LED display.
-Hopefully, it shouldn’t affect the speed control switch and the golf trolley battery lead should be OK if had not overheated, Damage to the battery lead happens occasionally when the battery lead gets a tug at some point, sometimes it can happen from forgetting to take the plug off before removing the battery or in transport.
+Having come across this twice before although it was a few years back and remember exactly what got damaged.
+It was both the controller which took the hit but also took out the handle circuit board.
+Hopefully, it shouldn’t affect the speed control switch and the golf trolley battery lead should be OK if not overheated, Damage to the battery lead happens occasionally when the battery lead gets a tug at some point, sometimes it can happen from forgetting to take the plug off before removing the battery or in transport.

 There are still battery leads available

 CHECKING AND TESTING CONTROLLER

 The first thing to check is the controller function and this, unless you have a test bench set up, then there are only two ways to get an idea if the golf trolley controller box is not working or damaged.
 These two methods are not a very conclusive method of testing the controller but putting an ear near it, then switching the power drive on at the wheels you should hear a click from the controller.
 The other method is smelling the controller itself for any burnt smell.

 Checking the LED handle circuit board; a damaged controller can affect the display and/or LED in various ways.
 Normally a circuit board malfunction can show a number of faults.
 Sometimes the numbers display can end up corrupted, and /or the buttons don’t function, and/or seemingly no power at the display circuit, and/or no reaction from turning the speed knob.